nufi-official/nufi-dapp-sdk/docs/cardanoSnap.md

 # Metamask snap (Cardano wallet)

+Integrates your DApp with the `Cardano Wallet` Metamask [snap](https://metamask.io/snaps/).
+This means that in order to log into your DApp, it is enough for the user to have Metamask installed, removing the need for having a Cardano-specific wallet set up.

-# Demo
+## Demo

 Example dapp with the current version of SDK is deployed [here](https://sdk-example.nu.fi).

-Example integration can be seen in https://github.com/nufi-official/adaplays.xyz which is a forked/updated version of playground cardano dapp.
+Example integration can be found in https://github.com/nufi-official/adaplays.xyz which is a forked/updated version of playground cardano dapp.

 We recommend to check usage of